Safety Procedures & Testing

 Faculty are working hard to move away from the kinds of assessments that would be conducive to dishonesty if not proctored.

-Orientation will take place on Tuesday, August 18th and Friday, August 21st and will consist of a mix of synchronous and asynchronous remote options for students who will be in a different time zone.
+Orientation will take place in a virtual format in January with dates to be announced soon.
+Programming will consist of a mix of synchronous and asynchronous remote options for students who will be in a different time zone.
 It will include informational sessions to orient you back to campus and the BBA Program as well as community building.
 There will be small remote breakouts to give all students connection points that will remain throughout the semester.

 Schedule & Classes